hernandik/two-axis-microstep-controller/README.md

 * PWM out signal (for use as main current control)
 * one typical PWM for servo motor pin
 * microsteps with speed control for final movement (based on the two axis)
-* 3 lines command buffer
+* 3 lines command buffer (expansible)

 The software supports the follow microsteps chips
-* LB1946 microstep chip (the ones present in Epson Stylus Color C60)
+* LB1946 allegro microstep chip (the ones present in Epson Stylus Color C60)
-* A national microstep controller
+* LM18245 national microstep driver
+* A2919SLB allegro microstep chip (not fully implemented)
 * you can implement another microstep tables

 The maximiun step output is 10KHz for a 20MHz clock.
 This is due the math and serialization routines for the LB1946.